deniseylarson/api-docs-portfolio/REST_Countries_API_Documentation.md

 # 🌍 REST Countries API Documentation

 ## Overview
-This documentation provides a sample guide for using the REST Countries API.
-It is intended to demonstrate technical writing skills in documenting unauthenticated API endpoints, request parameters, response formats, and common use cases.
+This sample documentation demonstrates how I would approach documenting a public REST API for developers.
+I selected the REST Countries API because it provides clean, structured JSON responses and supports practical scenarios involving international data.

-The REST Countries API allows developers to programmatically retrieve country-specific data such as population, currencies, languages, regions, and borders.
-It is commonly used in applications that involve international data, data visualization, or geographic insights.
+The REST Countries API allows users to retrieve country-specific details such as population, currencies, languages, regions, and borders.
+In a real-world context, this kind of API could be used in dashboards, data visualization tools, or apps requiring geographic insights.
+This documentation is designed to help developers understand available endpoints, make and test requests, interpret responses, and troubleshoot issues.

 ---